 We acquire ingredients and products from third-party suppliers and manufacturers.
 A loss of any of these suppliers and any difficulties in finding or transitioning to alternative suppliers could harm our business.
-In addition, we obtain some of our products, including our ageLOC Spa systems and Tru Face Essence products from sole suppliers that own or control the product formulations, ingredients or other intellectual property rights associated with such products.
+In addition, we obtain some of our products, including our ageLOC Galvanic Spa systems and Tru Face Essence products from sole suppliers that own or control the product formulations, ingredients or other intellectual property rights associated with such products.
 We also license the right to distribute some of our products from third parties.
 In the event we are unable to renew these contracts, we may need to discontinue some products or develop substitute products, which could harm our revenue.
-In addition, if we experience supply shortages or regulatory impediments with respect to the raw materials and ingredients we use in our products, we may need to seek alternative supplies or suppliers and may experience difficulties in finding ingredients that are comparable in quality and price.
-For example, some of our nutritional products, including g3 juice and ageLOC Youth (Youthspan or Y-Span in some markets) incorporate unique natural ingredients that are only harvested once a year and may have limited global supplies.
+In addition, if we experience supply shortages or regulatory impediments with respect to the raw materials and ingredients we use in our products, we may need to seek alternative suppliers or suppliers and may experience difficulties in finding ingredients that are comparable in quality and price.
+Some of our nutritional products, including g3 juice, incorporate natural products that are only harvested once a year and may have limited supplies.
 If demand exceeds forecasts, we may have difficulties in obtaining additional supplies to meet the excess demand until the next growing season.
-If we are unable to successfully respond to such issues, our business could be harmed.
+If we are unable to successfully respond to such issues. our business could be harmed.